 STRIFLING v.
 TWITTER - This case is a sex discrimination case.
 We are challenging Twitter’s layoff for having impacted female employees at a much higher rate than male employees.
 We have obtained information regarding which employees were laid off and not laid off, and we have analyzed the data to find that women were laid off at statistically significantly higher rates than men, across the company.
 Overall, about 57% of women were laid off on Nov.
 4, and 47% of men were laid off that day.
 According to our expert statistician, the chance of that disparity having occurred by chance is about 9 in 100 trillion.
 This disparity cannot be explained away based upon Musk’s emphasis on focusing on engineering roles.
 For engineering-related positions, the sex disparity is even stronger: 63% of women in engineering-related positions were laid off, while 48% of men were.
 For non-engineering-related positions, 51% of women were laid off, and 42% of men were.
 All of these disparities are highly statistically significant.
 We also allege in this case that Musk’s unreasonable demands on the workforce (requiring excessive hours, etc.) would have a greater impact of female employees, who are more likely to having caretaking demands on them at home.

-In addition to these cases, we have also filed 3 charges with the National Labor Relations Board, for Twitter’s violation of the NLRA, which protects employees who engage in concerted activity to improve conditions in the workplace.
-In these cases, we have alleged that Twitter terminated these employees for trying to help their co-workers, including employees who encouraged fellow employees to protest Musk’s new policies, including the abrupt return to office policy.
+We have also filed charges with the National Labor Relations Board for Twitter’s violation of the NLRA, which protects employees who engage in concerted activity to improve conditions in the workplace.
+In these cases, we have alleged that Twitter terminated employees for trying to help their co-workers, including employees who encouraged fellow employees to protest Musk’s new policies, such as the abrupt return to office policy.